History of Sam Altman in Timeline

 February 2024: Musk Sued OpenAI and Altman

-In February 2024, Elon Musk sued OpenAI and Sam Altman, alleging they broke the company's founding agreement by prioritizing profit over benefit to humanity.
+In February 2024, Musk sued OpenAI and Altman, alleging they broke the company's founding agreement by prioritizing profit over benefit to humanity.

-Sam Altman debuted on the Bloomberg Billionaires Index in March 2024 with an estimated net worth of $2 billion, primarily from his venture capital funds related to Hydrazine Capital.
+In March 2024, Altman debuted on the Bloomberg Billionaires Index with an estimated net worth of $2 billion, primarily from his venture capital funds related to Hydrazine Capital.

-In May 2024, Oklo Inc. completed a merger with the SPAC AltC Acquisition Corp to become a public company.
+In May 2024, Oklo Inc. completed a merger with AltC Acquisition Corp, becoming a public company.
+Altman remained as chairman of Oklo.

 May 2024: Signing The Giving Pledge

-In May 2024, Sam Altman and Oliver Mulherin committed to giving away most of their wealth by signing The Giving Pledge.
+In May 2024, Sam Altman and his husband Oliver Mulherin committed to giving away most of their wealth by signing The Giving Pledge.

 May 2024: Accusations of Lying and Exposure of Non-Disparagement Agreements

-In May 2024, Sam Altman was accused of lying about awareness of equity cancellation provisions in OpenAI's non-disparagement agreements.
-Also in May, Helen Toner explained the board's rationale for firing Altman.
+In May 2024, Sam Altman was accused of lying about his awareness of OpenAI's non-disparagement agreements and their equity cancellation provisions.
+Former board member Helen Toner also explained the board's rationale for firing Altman.

-As of June 2024, Sam Altman's investment portfolio includes stakes in over 400 companies, valued at around $2.8 billion.
+As of June 2024, Altman's investment portfolio includes stakes in over 400 companies, valued at around $2.8 billion.
+Some of these investments intersect with companies doing business with OpenAI, which has raised questions about potential conflicts of interest.

 November 18, 2024: Appointment to Daniel Lurie's Transition Team

-On November 18, 2024, San Francisco Mayor-Elect Daniel Lurie named Sam Altman to his transition team.
+On November 18, 2024, Sam Altman was named to San Francisco Mayor-Elect Daniel Lurie's transition team.

-December 2024: Reported Donation to Trump's Inaugural Fund
+December 2024: Reported Donation to Donald Trump's Inaugural Fund

 In December 2024, it was reported that Sam Altman would donate $1 million to the Inaugural Fund for President Donald Trump.